mu-semtech/mu-search-tika-backend/README.md

-# docker-tika
+# mu-search-tika-backend
-Tika Docker image with added OCR support for the Dutch language
+This is the Tika backend for [mu-search](https://github.com/mu-semtech/mu-search/).
+It is to be used in conjunction with that microservice.
+Please see the README of mu-search in order to use this component.

+This image is based on Tika and includes the components which are commonly expected to be available for mu-search.

+** Reference
+*** OCR support
-Starting from version 2.0.0, Tika adds out-of-the-box support for performing automatic OCR on PDF documents.
-The [official Tika Docker images](https://github.com/apache/tika-docker) provide support for:
+As of v2 Tika has out-of-the-box support for performing automatic OCR on PDF documents.
+The [official Tika Docker images](https://github.com/apache/tika-docker) provides support for:
 - English
 - French
 - German